davidgilbertson/react-recollect/README.md

 - `debugOn()` will turn on debugging.
 This shows you what's updating in the store and which components are being updated as a result, and what data those components are reading.
 Note that this can have a negative impact on performance if you're reading thousands of properties in a render cycle.
-Note also that it will 'collapse' all other console logs into the output (important for dubbgging, but not ideal a lot of the time).
+Note also that it will 'collapse' all other console logs into the output (important for debugging, but not ideal a lot of the time).
 - `debugOff()` will surprise you
 - `internals` exposes some interesting things.